-Elective: Grades 11-12, DE Prerequisite: VA Teachers for Tomorrow I Semester 1 credit
+Elective: Grades 11-12; DE Prerequisite: VA Teachers for Tomorrow I Year-Long 1 credit

-Students continue to explore careers in the Education and Training Cluster and pathways.
+In this subsequent course students continue to explore careers in the Education and Training Cluster and pathways.
 This course provides the opportunity for students to prepare for careers in education as they research postsecondary options, learn about the process of teacher certification in Virginia, and participate in a practicum experience.